JaceTheGrayOne/ARI-S/README.md

 2. Extract ARI-S.exe to your preferred location
 3. Run ARI-S.exe
 ```
-**First Run**: The application will automatically extract dependencies to a `dependencies` folder next to the executable.
+**First Run**: The application will automatically extract dependencies to `%APPDATA%/ARI-S/dependencies` (Windows Roaming profile), not next to the executable.
 </details>

 <br>